-As you step inside the bustling Square of Arms, fold up your map and allow yourself to get lost in the maze of narrow alleys, picturesque squares, and inviting cafés.
-But whatever you do, make sure to find beautiful St. Luke’s Square and its 12th century Serbian Orthodox church, conveniently located next to the local favorite Scorpio Caffé.
+As you step inside the bustling Square of Arms, fold up your map and allow yourself to get lost in a maze of narrow alleys, picturesque squares, and inviting cafés.
+But whatever you do, be sure to find beautiful St. Luke’s Square and its 12th century Serbian Orthodox church, conveniently located next to Scorpio Caffé.

 Another Brick In The Wall

-Carved into the mountainside high above Kotor, nearly three miles of stone walls have been protecting the city for centuries, most notably during a two-month Ottoman siege in 1657.
+For centuries, Kotor has been protected by nearly three miles of stone walls carved into its upper mountainsides, most notably during a two-month Ottoman siege in 1657.
 Built between the ninth and 19th centuries, Kotor’s very own Great Wall is among the most elaborate fortification systems in Europe—and an unforgettable thrill to climb.

-Eat a delicious breakfast on the terrace of the Hotel Villa Duomo, pack a picnic for the afternoon, and enter the city walls near St. Mary’s Church.
-The initial steep climb will bring you to Our Lady of Health, a 15th century church that was believed to have healing powers in the wake of several plague epidemics.
-And if you think those views of the fjord are good, keep climbing to the Fortress of St. John, built on the remains of the ancient Illyrians’ fortifications.
-It’s a spectacular sight well worth the 1,350 steps.
+Eat breakfast on the terrace of the Hotel Villa Duomo, pack a picnic for the afternoon, and enter the city walls near St. Mary’s Church.
+The initial climb will bring you to Our Lady of Health, a 15th century church that was believed to have healing powers during several plague epidemics.
+And if you think those views of the fjord are good, keep climbing to the Fortress of St. John, which was built on the remains of the ancient Illyrians’ fortifications.

 Islands In The Stream, That Is What We Are